kumahq/kuma/docs/madr/decisions/033-meshhttproute-meshgateway.md

 ### `to.targetRef`

-When using `MeshHTTPRoute` for service to service communication, it's very useful to limit the effects based on request source and destination.
+When using `MeshHTTPRoute`/`MeshTCPRoute` for service to service communication, it's very useful to limit the effects based on request source and destination.
 We do this by setting `spec.targetRef`, the source, and `spec.to[].targetRef`, the destination.